stevearc/barbar.nvim/README.md

 " Enable/disable auto-hiding the tab bar when there is a single buffer let bufferline.auto_hide = v:false

-" Enable/disable current/total tabpages indicator (top right corner)
+" Enable/disable current/total tabpages indicator ('right'/'left'/v:false)
-let bufferline.tabpages = v:true
+let bufferline.tabpages = 'right'

 " Tabs only show buffers that were opened in that tab let bufferline.tab_local_buffers = v:false